-For any medium, there comes a point in time that forms much of the backbone of what people see from it in the future.
-From there it undergoes an evolution and continues to draw in more and more fans as the years go by.
-For anime, a strong argument can be made that this period was the 90s, which introduced a fair number of iconic anime series that continue to be discussed at great length to this day.
-The following list does not measure these anime shows necessarily on their quality, but rather the impact they have had on the anime industry.
+Every medium has a period that defines how people perceive it in the future.
+From there, it undergoes an evolution and continues to draw in more and more fans as the years go by.
+For anime, a strong argument can be made that this period was the 90s, which introduced a number of iconic anime series that continue to be discussed at great length to this day.
+The following list does not measure these anime shows on their quality but rather their impact on the anime industry.
 These will also only be shows that premiered in the 90s.
 With that criterion outlined, our list is as follows.

 The first entry on our list is the epic space opera Outlaw Star, which debuted in 1998.
-The protagonist of the series, Gene Starwind and his young companion Jim Hawking gain possession of a state-of-the-art grappler ship that they dub Outlaw Star.
+The series’ protagonist, Gene Starwind, and his young companion, Jim Hawking, acquire a state-of-the-art grappler ship that they dub Outlaw Star.
 They build up a team of fast friends and comrades who undertake missions to obtain the currency necessary for maintaining their ship.
 They also run afoul of the MacDougall brothers, a duo of bounty hunters responsible for the death of Gene’s father, sparking further conflict.

-Premiering in 1992, Yu Yu Hakusho follows a young delinquent named Yusuke Urameshi who dies in the real world and becomes an ‘Underworld Detective’ after proving his worth and subsequently being brought back to life.
+Premiering in 1992, Yu Yu Hakusho follows a young delinquent named Yusuke Urameshi, who dies in the real world and becomes an “Underworld Detective” after proving his worth and being brought back to life.
 As payment for being restored to his body, Yusuke embarks on adventures with his friends to solve supernatural goings-on in the Human World.
-The gang encounter demons and eventually fight in tournaments to prove their strength and accomplish their goal.
+The gang encounters demons and eventually fights in tournaments to prove their strength and accomplish their goal.
 Well received for its characters and high amount of action, Yu Yu Hakusho remains quite popular.

-A brutally violent saga of death and misery, Berserk premiered in 1997 takes place in a dark-fantasy world inspired by that of Medieval Europe, and follows lone mercenary Guts and a group known as the Band of the Hawk.
-The series follows their rise to prominence and their role in the war gripping land that they live in, and eventually their dispersal and destruction.
-Berserk analyzes the true meaning of comradery as well as the conflicting interests that arise due to the thirst for power inherent in the other characters.
-For its unflinching insight of the complexity of human nature and the unrelenting chaos that war creates, Berserk is by far one of the grimmer anime viewers can watch.
+A brutally violent saga of death and misery, Berserk premiered in 1997 and takes place in a dark fantasy world that took inspiration from Medieval Europe.
+It follows lone mercenary Guts and a group known as the Band of the Hawk from their rise to prominence to their role in the war gripping their land and eventually their dispersal and destruction.
+Berserk analyzes the true meaning of comradery and the conflicting interests that arise due to the thirst for power inherent in the other characters.
+For its unflinching insight into the complexity of human nature and the unrelenting chaos that war creates, Berserk is by far one of the grimmer anime viewers can watch.

-While previous Gundam material had been dubbed for North American audiences, Mobile Suit Gundam Wing is fondly remembered for being the very first Gundam series to air on American television instead of being distributed through home video.
-As a result, it is what popularized the Gundam franchise and added more fans to its ranks.
+While previous Gundam material had been dubbed for North American audiences, Mobile Suit Gundam Wing is fondly remembered for being the first Gundam series to air on American television instead of being distributed through home video.
+As a result, it is what popularized the Gundam franchise.

 Taking place during a war between the population of Earth and its orbital colonies in the 23rd century, Mobile Suit Gundam Wing focuses on five talented young men who pilot giant, humanoid mecha known as Gundams.
 They are tasked with destroying the Organization of Zodiac and liberating the colonies of the oppressive rule they have been subjected to.
 Weaving in a healthy dose of politics and a complex main character, this military-science-fiction epic proves itself a staple of 90s anime through its execution and sweeping scale.

 This series started in the second half of the 90s, running from 1996 to 1998.
 A samurai-centric show, Rurouni Kenshin presents a very persistent and evocative message of peace.
-It’s titular character, Kenshin Himura, feels guilt over having killed so many before the series beginning.
-As such, he has vowed never to take another life again, even going so far as wielding a non-lethal sword to preserve this mandate of his.
+Its titular character, Kenshin Himura, feels guilt over having killed so many in the past.
+As such, he has vowed never to take another life, even going so far as wielding a non-lethal sword to preserve this mandate of his.

 Neon Genesis Evangelion is one of the more thought-provoking and insightful anime series out there, spawning memorable characters that not only included Shinji, but also some very strong female characters like Rei Ayanami, Misato Katsuragi, and perhaps the most popular out of them all, the fiery, ginger-haired Asuka Langley.
 These characters form the basis of the show, and the amount of depth given to their psychological states of mind and how they interact with one another is where the true strength of the series lies.

-To reiterate, this is not a ‘best of’ list.
-If it were, Cowboy Bebop would have landed the number one spot, but this is a list of the most iconic anime from the 90s.
-Cowboy Bebop doesn’t have quite the same amount of widespread recognition as the final two on this list, but it’s heavily stylized, neo-noir setting and story is what sets it apart from all the other shows on this list.
-Additionally, it’s voice acting, and writing for both the original Japanese and English dubs have been widely praised, especially for a medium that has somewhat of a level of notoriety regarding the quality of its English dubbing.
+To reiterate, this is not a “best of” list.
+If it were, Cowboy Bebop would have landed the number one spot.
+But this is a list of the most iconic anime from the 90s.
+Cowboy Bebop doesn’t have quite the same amount of widespread recognition as the final two on this list, but its heavily stylized neo-noir setting and story are what sets it apart from all the other shows here.
+Additionally, its voice acting and writing for both the original Japanese and English dubs have been widely praised, especially for a medium with has a level of notoriety regarding the quality of its English dubbing.

-A space western and existentialist saga of 26 episodes that aired from 1997 to 1998, the story takes place in the year 2071 and follows bounty hunters consisting of Spike Spiegel, Faye Valentine, Jet Black, a young, female hacker prodigy named Edward ‘Ed’ Wong and an adorable Corgi known as Ein.
+A space Western and existentialist saga of 26 episodes that aired from 1997 to 1998, the story takes place in the year 2071 and follows bounty hunters consisting of Spike Spiegel, Faye Valentine, Jet Black, a young female hacker prodigy named Edward “Ed” Wong, and an adorable Corgi known as Ein.
 They all travel in search of the biggest paycheck they can find but regularly run into old enemies from their past.
-Incorporating a unique aesthetic and a hefty dose of tension between its complex and distinct cast Cowboy Bebop may very well be the best place to start for anime newcomers.
-It’s only 26 episodes long, with the film adaptation taking place in between episodes 22 and 23.
+Incorporating a unique aesthetic and a hefty dose of tension between its complex and distinct cast, Cowboy Bebop may very well be the best place to start for anime newcomers.
+It’s only 26 episodes long, with the film adaptation taking place between episodes 22 and 23.

 Cowboy Bebop has also been licensed for an American, live-action remake set to start production sometime in the next few years.
 Hopefully, it manages to live up to the spirit and quality of the original because it deserves nothing less.

-Sailor Moon is such an empowering series for young women because it presented audiences with female characters who gave as good as they got regarding their responsibilities.
-The series is also markedly cheerful and bubbly, making its 200-episode run from 1992 to 1997 feel like it goes past in no time at all.
+Sailor Moon is such an empowering series for young women because it presents audiences with female characters who give as good as they get regarding their responsibilities.
+The series is also markedly cheerful and bubbly, making its 200-episode run from 1992 to 1997 feel like it goes past in no time.
 As one of the most successful manga and anime franchises ever created, Sailor Moon is best described as a breakthrough.

 What other anime series from the 90s is there that can even hope to obtain the same level of popularity that Pokémon has?
-It’s widespread recognition from multiple demographics around the world originating all the way to its pilot episode in 1997 make it the clear choice for number one as the most iconic 90s anime.
+Its widespread recognition from multiple demographics around the world, originating all the way from its pilot episode in 1997, makes it the clear choice for the number one most iconic 90s anime.

-Following Pokémon trainer Ash Ketchum and his loyal Pikachu, the Pokémon series chronicles the character’s adventures as he travels across the world to accomplish his goal of becoming a Pokémon master.
-This premise about a character striving to reach the top is easily identifiable and relatable for people of all ages and ethnic groups, which coupled with friendly outgoing characters and a bright, peppy tone, allowed the series to reach heights that very few anime shows come even close to achieving.
+Following Pokémon trainer Ash Ketchum and his loyal Pikachu, the Pokémon series chronicles Ash’s adventures as he travels across the world to accomplish his goal of becoming a Pokémon master.
+This premise about a character striving to reach the top is easily identifiable and relatable for people of all ages and ethnic groups, which, coupled with friendly outgoing characters and a bright, peppy tone, allowed the series to reach heights that very few anime shows can even come close to achieving.
 Pokémon is simply on another level.

 Are there other 90s anime that you would put in place of these?
 Or did you agree?
 Regardless, thank you very much for reading, and hopefully you walked away encouraged to watch a few of the shows mentioned here.
 And don’t forget to check out our most iconic 80s anime as well.